taracrutchfield/springboard/README.md

 ### Decision Tree Case Study
 Objective: Use a decision tree model to predict whether customers of a specialty coffee company will purchase a new brand of coffee to advise the company on whether it would be a good investment.
 Includes a csv dataset of customers and their responses to a survey.

+### Random Forest Case Study
+Objective: Use a random forest model to predict the state of covid patients.